BuslnwTH/BuslnwTH/README.md

 ## About Me

 My name is bus.
-I’m 19 years old.
+I’m 20 years old.
 My birthday is the 9 February 2004.
-I'm studying at <strong>District Learning Encouragement Center (DLE Hatyai)

 ## Coding Language